TImA97/randfindR/README.md

 The `options`argument is important because many indices will reflect the fact that one or several options were omitted in a sequence.
-Let’s take the example from above, but assume this time that there are three possible options, i.e., one option was completely omitted\!
+Let’s take the example from above, but assume this time that there are three possible options, i.e., one option was completely omitted!

 ``` r
 reg_index(c(1,2,1,2,1,1,2,2,2), 3)